DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 When a Feature is marked as "Completed," the following changes are implemented:

 - Status changes to "Complete."
-- A 'Release Variation' must be chosen which will be served to all users.
+- A 'Release Variation' must be chosen which will be served to all users for every environment.
 - Past environment statuses are preserved.
 - Variables section will display only one single variation.
 - Variable values can still be modified, and environments can be toggled on and off.